 And you know by now that I’m not the kind of guy that’s going to promise you success without even picking up your guitar.
-This formula is working great for my students who are using it and I’m sure it can help you too.
+This formula is working great for over 6700 of my students who are using it, and I’m sure it can help you too.

 Why Have Rules For Blues Soloing?